 Over 124,659 people live in Ku-ring-gai, most are aged 40 years or over and 46% are parents with children.

 Of those working, most are professionals, managers or clerical and administrative workers.

-In Ku-ring-gai, 36 per cent of us were born overseas, mainly in the UK, South Africa, Hong Kong, New Zealand, China or South Korea.
-Aside from English, the most commonly spoken languages at home are Cantonese, Mandarin and Korean.
+In Ku-ring-gai, 42% of us were born overseas, mainly in China, the United Kingdom, South Africa, Hong Kong, India, South Korea, New Zealand, Malaysia, Iran or United States of America.
+Aside from English, the most commonly spoken languages at home are Mandarin, Cantonese, Korean, Persian, Hindi and Japanese.